MicrosoftDocs/architecture-center/docs/example-scenario/certificate-lifecycle/index-content.md

 Enterprises typically operate complex IT infrastructures involving multiple teams responsible for the certificate lifecycle.
 The manual nature of the certificate renewal process often introduces errors and consumes valuable time.

-This solution addresses the challenges by automating the renewal of certificates issued by Microsoft Certificate Service.
+This solution addresses the challenges by automating certificate renewal issued by Microsoft Certificate Service.
 The service is widely used for various server applications, such as web servers, SQL servers, and for encryption, nonrepudiation, signing purposes, and ensuring timely updates and secure certificate storage within Key Vault.
 Compatibility with Azure servers and on-premises servers supports flexible deployment.

 ### Potential use cases